 Injury attorneys will takeover dealing with the insurance company’s attorneys, re-investigate the accident on their own, call in contacts and expert witnesses and eventually help prove proof of liability and damages.
 Simply put, they’ll handle this lengthy, exhausting process of negotiations.

 From a money perspective, an attorney may become your best ally-despite the fees.
 They’ll help resist the urge to take low settlements while simultaneously removing a small percentage of stress from your recovery.
-At the very least, all victims attempting to negotiate with insurance companies should speak with an insurance claim denials attorney in a free consultation.
+At the very least, all victims attempting to negotiate with insurance companies should speak with an insurance lawyer in a free consultation.

 From here, minor injuries could take a few months to reach an agreement while serious injuries may take years.
 If the case goes to court, time frames heavily depend on the court system, their schedules and availability of expert witnesses.